AsishMandoi/iitk-coin/README.md

 Once Commit or Rollback is called on the transaction, that transaction's connection is returned to DB's idle connection pool.
 The pool size can be controlled with SetMaxIdleConns. --[link](https://golang.org/pkg/database/sql/#DB)

 ---
+> As a general rule of thumb, if you can use structs to represent your JSON data, you should use them.
+The only good reason to use maps would be if it were not possible to use structs due to the uncertain nature of the keys or values in the data.

 > Two concurrent executions can interleave such that your read values become stale.